Letractively/uliweb/trunk/apps/Documents/files/guestbook.rst

 Prepare
 ---------

-There is already the whole GuestBook source code in Uliweb apps directory.
+There is already the whole GuestBook source code in Uliweb demos directory.
 Just download the newest source code of Uliweb, then start developing server:

 ::

+    cd demos/guestbook
-    python manage.py runserver
+    uliweb runserver

 Enter http://localhost:8000/guestbook in the browser, then you'll find it.
 By default, it'll use sqlite3, so if you are using Python 2.5, you'll not need